nitinsharma1706/LinkedInJobAnalytics/README.md

 ## Results

+### 1. Key Insights from Dashboard

+- Maximum No of Jobs are in Banglore.

+- Top Hiring Industries are Information and Technology, Financial, and Education.

+- Top 5 States which have the most jobs are Delhi, Maharashtra, Haryana, Karnataka, and Uttar Pradesh.

+- Most of the Jobs are Full Time.

+- Large Company which are having employees count of 1000+ having 52% volume of total Jobs

+- When we are selecting Delhi we get to know that we have most of the jobs in Education Sector and then Information and Technology

+- We also get to know that Education sector has 37.29% Internships.

+- If we select Maharastra then we get to know that the  top industries are IT and Finance.

-###                                          This is webpage that will take input from users and generate output according to searched skills.
+### 2. This is webpage that will take input from users and generate output according to searched skills.

 <p>
   <img src="https://drive.google.com/uc?export=download&id=1fwhxw2c6r0E55K9SPt5cZ6wCjC8GnK5h" width="1200">